 We tend to be blinded by the size of the savings.
 While we may go across town to save $20 because an item is 50% off, we may not be willing to go across town to save $40 when the item is only 5% off.

-More Money from Your Job
+More Money From Your Job

 In order to earn enough money to pay my bills as a single parent, I asked for more work and more overtime, hoping I would also get a raise or a promotion.
-I also looked for another part-time job, even though it took even more time away from my baby and I had to pay a babysitter.
+I also looked for another part-time job, even though it took even more time away from my baby, and I had to pay a babysitter.
 I then found out that other people around me, particularly the men, were following a different route to get the money.

 Saving Money on Fast Food

 As a single parent, working two jobs and going to school, I didn't have enough time to cook a lot of food, so I had to eat out.
-Since I didn't have a lot of cash, the cheapest meal at the closest fast food restaurant became my lunch of choice.
+Since I didn't have a lot of cash, the cheapest meal at the closest fast-food restaurant became my lunch of choice.
 My health suffered because of it, and now I have to break bad habits, exercise more, lose weight, and take medication to make up for the way I treated my body when I was younger.

 Saving Pennies and Letting the Dollars Trickle Away

 It is easy to lose sight of the dollars while we try to pinch our pennies.
 After all, there are more important things than money, and we have other things to do with our lives.
-We're busy so we should forgive ourselves for losing track now and then.
+We're busy, so we should forgive ourselves for losing track now and then.
 But we can wind up costing ourselves so much more when we are desperately trying to save money.

 It is helpful to consider our big-picture situation from time to time to make sure we aren't falling in these financial traps.